tmp724/pcap-generator/README.md

       values: [00:00:00:00:00:01, 00:00:00:00:00:02, 00:00:00:00:00:03, 00:00:00:00:00:04]
   ...
 ```
-index_uniform: The value will be randomly generated after a uniform distribution over the list of given values example:\
+index_uniform: The value will be randomly generated after a uniform distribution over the list of given values. \
+Example:
 ```
 my_packet_1:
   layers: [eth, arp]